samsuh/2026-journal/README.md

 - DONE ~~Gym, Set A~~
 - DONE. set for tomorrow at 520pm ~~Check for eye doctor appointment since they were unclear if appointment was made.~~
 - DONE ~~impromptu set up haircut appt for today~~
-- started looking into general ai stuff to start catching up a little. deciding to consider moving feels refreshing, as it no longer feels like a dead end here.
+- DONE with "start". this will prob take a while to do. started looking into general ai stuff to start catching up a little. deciding to consider moving feels refreshing, as it no longer feels like a dead end here.
   - https://youtu.be/kwSVtQ7dziU?si=mjQpTLKzUtpwlTWK -- summary of the state of ai.

 ## 3/22/26 - Sunday